Skip to content

 Priority and tags

 Set a default priority (1 = minimum, 5 = maximum) and a comma-separated list of tags per integration.
-These are applied to every message this integration delivers — useful for forcing critical down alerts to the top of the notification tray and categorizing messages by environment.
+These are applied to every message this integration delivers — useful for forcing critical alerts to the top of the notification tray and categorizing messages by environment.